junxit/us-congress-bills-114/bill.md

     - **(A)** the total rentable square feet, number of personnel, and proposed utilization rates;
     - **(B)** the replacement and consolidation plan, including—
       - **(i)** an end-state vision that identifies which Department-wide operations, component operations, and support offices do not migrate to the St. Elizabeths campus and continue to operate at a property in the leased portfolio;
-      - **(ii)** the number of full time equivalent employees who are expected to operate at each property, component, or office; and
+      - **(ii)** the number of full-time equivalent employees who are expected to operate at each property, component, or office; and
       - **(iii)** timing and anticipated leased terms, for leased space under the plan referred to in paragraph (4); and
     - **(C)** the costs and benefits of leasing and construction alternatives for the headquarters consolidation project.
   - **(6)** A detailed list of alternatives considered by the Department during the development of the plan referred to in paragraph (4), including the costs and benefits of alternatives to such plan.